of world religions

 1. monism – that all is one, you and the ultimate are the same

 2. reincarnation – and escaping it as the goal

-3. karma – your next life is determined by your good and bad deeds in this one.
+3. karma – your next life is determined by your good and bad in this one.

-4. an eternal universe – and therefore no god who created it.
+4. an eternal universe – and therefore no god who made it

 1. the caste system

 BUDDHISM.
 Buddha is a title, which means “enlightened one.”
 The enlightenment that its founder experienced around 500 BC was that suffering is caused by desire, and since desire comes from the self’s grasping at things, the solution is to realize that “self” is an illusion.
 The components that constitute your apparent “self” are separated at your death, and can come together to create other apparent selves.
 Escape from present worries and from the cycle of reincarnations comes when you realize that your self becomes dissolved into the oneness of everything (nirvana); thus, Buddhism is monistic.
 During the centuries, many methods have been advocated to help people have this realization.